All Countries in the World

 2018 FIFA World Cup

 Moscow is one of the eleven Russian cities that will host the 2018 FIFA World Cup.
-Matches of the World Cup will be played in two stadiums in the city.
-The Spartak Stadium and the Luzhniki Stadium, the national stadium of Russia (capacity: 81,000).
+Matches of the World Cup are played in two stadiums in the city.
+The Spartak Stadium (aka Otkritie Arena) is the venue for the home matches of FC Spartak Moscow with a capacity of 45,000, and the Luzhniki Stadium, the national stadium of Russia (capacity: 81,000).

-The opening match has been held in Luzhniki Stadium on 15 June 2018, Russia will play versus Saudi Arabia.
+The opening match has been held in Luzhniki Stadium on 15 June 2018, Russia played Saudi Arabia (5–0).
 The Final will also be held in Luzhniki Stadium on 15 July 2018.

 Moscow is the absolute political center of Russia, and the largest transportation hub in the country.
-The railway connects the city to all parts of Russia.
+The city sits like a spider in the center of a cobweb of transportation routes.
+Highways, air routes, and railway tracks connect the city with the rest of the country.
+The railway links the city to all parts of Russia.
 All long-distance trains are operated by Russian Railways and its subsidiaries.
 Trains are the usual means of intercity transport for the majority of the Russian population.
 The train stations have a reputation for being unsafe.

 Zoom out to find the location of